Benjas333/singelong333/README.md

 ## TODO (in priority order)
-- Refresh/refetch lyrics button in context menu.
+- Refresh/refetch lyrics button in context menu (already in beta).
+- Redo from zero the entire lyrics panel html, because its og code is horrendous (50%).
+- Retrieving official romanization lyrics from MusixMatch.
+- Local romanization for other languages.
 - Add Genius lyrics provider.
-- Redo from zero the entire lyrics panel html, because its code is horrendous.
+- More precise lyrics animation (timing).
+### v2.0
 - Add Windows Media Control support.
 - Add dynamic background because the original repo promised it.